-Student personal needs are being met; Students are provided with food, clothing, and counseling.

-Campus Staff is diverse and work together.

-Staff to student ratio is good.
-Many opportunities for one on one support.

-Training for staff: Nonviolent Crisis Intervention, Emotional Poverty Training Part 1, Safe Schools, and general information meetings.

-Resources and Interventions offered for all students.

-Project Towards No Drug Abuse Program available for all students

-Texas Recovery Program

-DePelchin Counseling Services
+- Student personal needs are being met; Students are provided with food, clothing, and counseling. - Campus Staff is diverse and work together. - Staff to student ratio is good.
+Many opportunities for one on one support. - Training for staff: Nonviolent Crisis Intervention, Emotional Poverty Training Volume 2, Safe Schools, and general information meetings. - Resources and Interventions offered for all students. - Project Towards No Drug Abuse Program available for all students who are at-risk. - Texas Recovery Program - Harris Health Counseling Services